ni/nimble/packages/nimble-components/src/rich-text-editor-viewer/specs/README.md

 The `nimble-rich-text-editor` is initialized by creating an instance of the [Editor](https://tiptap.dev/api/editor#introduction) class from the Tiptap's core library.
 With that we have access to all the APIs exposed, by utilizing some of their extensions like [StarterKit](https://tiptap.dev/api/extensions/starter-kit) which is a collection of most popular Tiptap extensions includes bold, italics and all other basic rich text formatting options.
-All these options([marks](https://tiptap.dev/api/marks)) can also be accessed individually.
+All these formatting options([marks](https://tiptap.dev/api/marks)) can also be accessed individually.

-The rich text content entered in the editor is converted to markdown output using `prosemirror-markdown` serializer.
+The rich text content entered in the editor is converted to markdown output using [prosemirror-markdown](https://github.com/ProseMirror/prosemirror-markdown) serializer.
 Here is the reference for basic formatting syntax in markdown:

 -   Bold - `**Bold**`
 -   Italics - `*Italics*`